StarKRE/Elementary/README.md

 ### Create your First Element Layer

-For example we create Repository Layer:
+For example we create a repository layer:

 #### 1.)
 Create repository classes: